akhil-gun/DSI_M4/README.md

 https://wwwbis.sidc.be/humain/callisto_ml_burst

+In the above webpage, the latest prediction of both the YOLOv5 object detection and the interquartile range (IQR) threshold are displayed for comparison purposes.

 The archives of the detected bursts through object detection can be found here (produced as from the 1st of May 2022):

 https://wwwbis.sidc.be/humain/callisto_ml_burst_archives

+The Mattermost burst notification channel is not available since it is used for internal communication at work.

 # **References**
 1.   https://colab.research.google.com/github/roboflow-ai/yolov5-custom-training-tutorial/blob/main/yolov5-custom-training.ipynb